StevenRogersMe/food-delivery-app/README.md

 # Features

--User registration and authentication
+- User registration and authentication
--Browse restaurant menus and available food items
+- Browse restaurant menus and available food items
--Add items to cart and place orders
+- Add items to cart and place orders
--Real-time tracking of order status
+- Real-time tracking of order status
--Payment integration for seamless transactions
+- Payment integration for seamless transactions
--User ratings and reviews for restaurants and meals -Order history and order tracking
+- User ratings and reviews for restaurants and meals
+- Order history and order tracking
--Push notifications for order updates
+- Push notifications for order updates

 ## Learn More